thegreenwebfoundation/carbon.txt/README.md

 A proposed convention for website owners and digital service providers to demonstrate that their digital infrastructure runs on green electricity.
 This is achieved by reusing existing governance structures, already published data, and existing industry standards as much possible.

-_Note: this is a draft version and we are still ironing out how this might work.
-If you would like to contribute or have questions, please [open a GitHub issue](https://github.com/thegreenwebfoundation/carbon.txt/issues) or email [fershad@thegreenwebfoundation.org](mailto:fershad@thegreenwebfoundation.org)._
+_Note: This project is currently in its very early stages.
+We are currently conducting a closed pilot to flesh out the specification, and identify use cases.
+If you would like to contribute or have questions, please [open a GitHub issue](https://github.com/thegreenwebfoundation/carbon.txt/issues) or [contact us by email](mailto:fershad@thegreenwebfoundation.org)._

 ## What are the goals?

 Having a convention around how website owners and service providers disclose information about the energy they use allows for two things:

 1. It brings this information into the public domain in a way that is consistent, and easily accessible.
-2. It lays the groundwork for a future where checking if a website/service uses green energy is democratised, and not locked to a single database or organisation.
+2. It lays the groundwork for a future where open data is available to anyone wanting to check if a website/service uses green energy.

 In order to achieve this, we believe that any proposed convention should: